Annie574/FlightAlert/README.md

+This project is part of _100 Days of Code - The Complete Python Pro Bootcamp_ Udemy course by Angela Yu.<br />
+Code published here is entirely written by me as a part of homework.

 # FlightAlert

-This project is part of _100 Days of Code - The Complete Python Pro Bootcamp_ Udemy course by Angela Yu.
-Code published here is entirely written by me as a part of homework.
+Program sending alert when cheap flight is available.

 ## Before start
 Create your own .env file with your own links/passwords/etc.